What are Anglicans?

 Church of All Saints, 1875 (wikipedia.org)

-The Anglican Prayer Circle in Dresden is not an Anglican parish in its own right but rather we are a small community of people who feel connected to the Anglican tradition.
+The Anglicans in Dresden do not represent an Anglican parish in our own right but rather we are a small community of people who feel connected to the Anglican tradition.

 In a very small way, we are picking up the threads of the historical Anglican parishes in Dresden, the English Church of All Saints Church and the American Episcopal Church of St. John, which were closed around the time of the First World War and suffered the same fate as the rest of Dresden during the Second.